Review: Iron Maiden treats Tacoma Dome fans to barrage of classics amid flame-throwing Legacy of the Beast tour

 Heavy metal fans pushed past the sidewalk entrepreneurs hawking knockoff tees and the usual arena-show religious zealots warning of eternal damnation outside Tacoma Dome on Thursday, as Iron Maiden played the second night of a coincidental hard-rock doubleheader at the arena.
 A day after Heart’s comeback roar threatened to blow a hole in the domed roof, the U.K. metal gods cranked up the decibel levels even higher amid their Legacy of the Beast tour stop.

 The British sextet burst onstage beneath a full-size replica of a careening Spitfire plane with a shotgun blast through “Aces High,” kicking off a two-hour set covering much of its classic ’80s material.
-A few songs later, a sword-wielding Bruce Dickinson — looking like a soap opera pirate with his ponytail, frilly shirt, leather pants and exaggerated movements — swashbuckled a 10-foot-tall monster (band mascot Eddie).
+A few songs later, a sword-wielding Bruce Dickinson — looking like a soap-opera pirate with his ponytail, frilly shirt, leather pants and exaggerated movements — swashbuckled a 10-foot-tall monster (band mascot Eddie).
 For a soaring “Flight of Icarus,” the archetypal power metal vocalist emerged wearing a flamethrower, shooting double-barreled gusts of fire above the crowd between belting sustained high notes capable of shattering glass.
 By the end, the image of a giant winged man hovering behind the stage burned and fell to the ground in smoldering ash.

 Yes, it’s completely ridiculous and as much fun as the campy horror flick in which you find yourself rooting for the bad guy (albeit with a bigger budget).
 And the enthusiastic crowd, which Dickinson pegged around 15,000, was there for it — so eager, in fact, that a pre-set commercial for the band’s new mobile game that the tour is named after garnered cheers.